intelsdi-x/snap-plugin-collector-docker/README.md

 These data are published to file and stored there (in this example in `/tmp/snap-docker-file.log`).

 ### Roadmap
 This plugin is in active development.
-As we lauch this plugin, we have a few item in mind for the next release:
-- [ ] Support for custom docker endpoints different that default `unix:///var/run/docker.sock`

 As we launch this plugin, we do not have any outstanding requirements for the next release.
 If you have a feature request, please add it as an [issue](https://github.com/intelsdi-x/snap-plugin-collector-docker/issues/new) and/or submit a [pull request](https://github.com/intelsdi-x/snap-plugin-collector-docker/pulls).

 ## Community Support